mozilla/docker-etl/jobs/ad-campaign-metrics-importer/README.md

-# Python Template Job
+# Ad Campaign Metrics Importer Job

-This is an example of a dockerized Python job.
+This job is responsible for importing Kevel campaign impression data (the number of impressions and clicks) for active Kevel campaigns and storing it in Shepherd DB.

 ## Usage